Analytics built by: Location, Inc.

 Vacant housing appears to be an issue in Charleston.
 Fully 13.05% of the housing stock is classified as vacant.
 Left unchecked, vacant Charleston homes and apartments can be a drag on the real estate market, holding Charleston real estate prices below levels they could achieve if vacant housing was absorbed into the market and became occupied.
 Housing vacancy rates are a useful measure to consider, along with other things, if you are a home buyer or a real estate investor.

-Relative to West Virginia, our data show that Charleston's latest annual appreciation rate is lower than 60% of the other cities and towns in West Virginia.
+Relative to West Virginia, our data show that Charleston's latest annual appreciation rate is higher than 80% of the other cities and towns in West Virginia.

 One very important thing to keep in mind is that these are average appreciation rates for the city.
 Individual neighborhoods within Charleston differ in their investment potential, sometimes by a great deal.
 Fortunately, you can use NeighborhoodScout to pinpoint the exact neighborhoods in Charleston - or in any city or town - that have the best track record of real estate appreciation, by the latest quarter, the last year, 2 years, 5 years, 10 years, or even since 2000, to assist you in making the best Charleston real estate investment or home purchase decisions.

 |$853,001 - $1,138,000||1.4|

 |$228,001 - $342,000||17.0|

 |$0 - $57,000||9.0|

 |Value Relative to Nation||Value Relative to State|